Polar Bear

 Industrial impacts

 In the Arctic, most industrial development has been on relatively small pieces of land.
-As summer sea ice retreats, a new ocean is emerging, which allows more opportunities for industrial development at sea and on larger parcels of land.
-At the same time, the retreating ice is resulting in more polar bears spending longer periods on land for denning.
-These factors combined are putting polar bears and industrial activities on a potential collision course.
+As summer sea ice retreats, a new ocean is emerging, which allows more opportunities for industrial development at sea and on larger parcels of land, which WWF is currently fighting against.

 Increased Arctic shipping represents a risk to polar bears.
-As traffic by barges, oil tankers and cargo ships in Arctic waters increases, so do the risk of oil spills and human disturbance to polar bears.
+As traffic by barges, oil tankers, and cargo ships in Arctic waters increases, so do the risk of oil spills and human disturbance to polar bears.

 What WWF Is Doing